RichWaWa/EternalEscape/Assembly.md

 ---

 This guide will walk you through the steps of printing, calibrating, programming, and assembling your own EternalEscape toy!
-Pleae be sure to read through this document BEFORE starting the assembly!
+Please read through this document carefully before starting the assembly.
 ---

 ### **1. Bill of Materials**

 Below is a list of hardware and tools needed to build EternalEscape.
-Some parts are optional, and can be substituded for hot glue or double sided tape.
+Some parts are optional and can be substituted for hot glue or double-sided tape.

   * **3D Printed Parts:** STL files located in EternalEscape/Hardware/Exports/
   * **Electronics:**